Pool Lifeguard Courses Near You | Royal Life Saving Australia

 What will you learn in a pool lifeguard course?

-- Risk assessment and risk management in aquatic facilities
+• Risk assessment and risk management in aquatic facilities

-- Rescue techniques and emergency response procedures
+• Rescue techniques and emergency response procedures

-- First aid and cardiopulmonary resuscitation (CPR)
+• First aid, cardiopulmonary resuscitation (CPR) and oxygen therapy

-- Incident reporting and investigation processes
+• Incident reporting and post-incident procedures

 What jobs can a pool lifeguard course lead to?